justisGipson/google_devops_cert/reliable_gcp_infrastructure_design_and_process/README.md

 The fifth factor is build, release, run.
 The software deployment process should be broken into three distinct stages, built, release and run.
 Each state should result in an artifact that's uniquely identifiable.
 Build will create a deployment package from the source code.
 Every deployment package should be linked to a specific release that's a result of combining a runtime environment configuration with the build.
 This allows easy road maps and a visible audit trail of the history of every production deployment.
 The run stage then simply executes the application.

 The sixth factor is processes.
 Applications run as one or more stateless processes.
 If state is required, the technique discussed earlier in this module for State Management should be used.
-For instance, each service should have its own data store and cash using for example Memorystore to cash and share common data between services used.
+For instance, each service should have its own data store and cache using for example Memorystore to cache and share common data between services used.

 The seventh factor is port binding.
 Services should be exposed using a port number.
 The applications bundle the web server as part of the application and do not require a separate server like Apache.
 In Google Cloud, such apps can be deployed on platform services such as Compute Engine, GKE, App Engine or Cloud Run.